 The following community standards reflect the kinds of issues people encounter when living in community together, including safety concerns, interpersonal issues, health and wellbeing, and state and local requirements.
 While some behavioral standards may seem lenient to some, and strict for others, it is our intention to uphold biblical principles of conduct.
 This may mean voluntarily setting aside some personal freedoms for the sake of the community.
 Community is our Calling.
 Together we endeavor to promote personal and community culture and behavior that helps us to grow as disciples of Jesus Christ.

-Behavioral Standards
+Application of Behavioral Standards

-As a Christian academic community, we hold that certain behaviors are counterproductive to University life, to the maturing believer and to the development of Christian leaders.
-Behavioral standards apply both on and off campus and are to be followed the entire time an individual is enrolled or living at UVF, including weekends, breaks, and summer.
+Behavioral standards apply both on and off campus and are to be followed the entire time an individual is enrolled or living at UVF, including weekends, breaks, and summers.

 Statement on Racial Diversity